Frequently Asked Questions

 Okay, so this is a lot to unpack.
 Buckle in.

 For the first part of the question, a lot of allopathic doctors haven't really had the exposure to or done any research on acupuncture and other traditional and indigenous medicine practices.
 Many times, allopathic physicians have gotten into the mindset that any other type of medicine is unscientific and, at best, "only" the placebo effect.
-Complementary and alternative practices, many of which are traditional and indigenous healing arts, typically have a harder time passing muster in the western paradigm that requires rigorous testing that is randomized and double-blinded for control.
+Complementary and alternative practices, and even integrative practices, many of which are traditional and indigenous healing arts, typically have a harder time passing muster in the western paradigm that requires rigorous testing that is randomized and double-blinded for control.
 This is because they tend to rely more heavily on the personal involvement of the practitioner.
 Allopathic physicians walk into the room, ask you some questions, run some tests where the outcome of "normal" or "abnormal" is determined by a system of averages, and then prescribe the medication that has been shown in randomized and controlled double-blinded studies to be effective for most people.
-It doesn't matter how you feel about your practitioner or how your practitioner feels about you - if the tests that are run determine that you have illness A, you are then prescribed the medications that have been shown in controlled studies to treat illness A. It's extra hard for a practice, like acupuncture, that relies on a physical intervention by the practitioner, to be randomized and double-blinded for control.
+It doesn't matter how you feel about your practitioner or how your practitioner feels about you - if the tests that are run determine that you have illness A, you are then prescribed the medications that have been shown in controlled studies to treat illness A. It's extra hard for a practice like acupuncture, that relies on a physical intervention by the practitioner, to be randomized and double-blinded for control.
 If you have any idea what acupuncture is, you're going to know if your practitioner is sticking needles into you for this study for which you've volunteered.
 When it comes to herbal medicine, it's a bit easier to meet those randomized and double-blinded requirements, but still a challenge, considering herbal prescriptions are tailored to the individual - you may be seeing an herbalist for indigestion just like your twin sibling, but their symptoms are slightly different and therefore their herbal prescription is slightly different to account for the symptoms.
-Holistic medical practices like acupuncture and Traditional Chinese Medicine don't do well in scientific studies because the scientific method requires a level of standardization that is directly oppositional to the art of the medicine.
+Holistic medical practices like acupuncture and Traditional Chinese Medicine don't do well in Western scientific studies because the scientific method requires a level of standardization that is directly oppositional to the art of the medicine.
 Researchers are getting better at designing studies that can better demonstrate benefit, but it's still apples and oranges.

 Where the placebo effect is concerned, it's never "just" the placebo effect.
 This refers to a phenomenon where benefit is seen when a placebo drug or treatment is administered - the drug or treatment has no innate therapeutical properties, and yet somehow the person receiving the placebo still gets better (or worse).
 Allopathic medicine and scientific researchers write this off as an anomaly, a weird thing that sometimes happens that can't be explained.
-Interestingly, in some studies, these outcomes are discounted and removed from the data so that they won't affect the outcome of the study.
+Interestingly, in some studies, these outcomes are discounted and removed from the data completely so that they won't affect the outcome of the study.
 There was an interesting article about it in Psychology Today (read it here).
 When it really comes down to it, the ability of science to explain how something works and the ability of researchers or practitioners to understand exactly how a treatment works (its mechanism of action) doesn't matter.
 Treatments don't work if the body (or brain) don't want them to.
 Drugs don't heal people.
 Treatments don't heal people.
 Doctors and nurses and acupuncturists don't heal people.
 Bodies heal themselves.
 Drugs, treatments, and practitioners help create an environment, whether internal or external, that allows the body to better heal itself more quickly.
 Check out any pharmacology text book and thumb through for the explanations for a lot of the drugs we know to treat specific diseases.
 In a lot of cases, that book will say "exact mechanism of action is unknown, but studies have shown..." or something along those lines.

 Where Wikipedia is concerned, this is a symptom of the greater problem we have in the West where the Western way of doing things is the default and everything else is suspect.
 Call it white washing, call it bias, call it xenophobia, call it whatever you want.
 Because it's more difficult to "prove" in a scientific setting that is not designed with the principles of Traditional Chinese Medicine in mind, acupuncture must be pseudoscience.
 Like your physician, because randomized and double-blinded clinical studies have a hard time controlling for the importance of practitioner involvement and individualization of treatment, the editors at Wikipedia have decided that it must be a bunch of quackery.
 Traditional Chinese Medicine and its practice of acupuncture wasn't developed in the same culture or foundational observations that allopathic medicine was.
 Expecting acupuncture and TCM and other traditional and indigenous healing arts to be able to be "proven" or "disproven" using the principles developed under a Western paradigm alone is... well... a lot of adjectives come to mind, but let's go with self-centered and generally not a well-informed practice.
 And while anecdotal evidence may not carry as much weight as "real science" under the Western medical paradigm, it's still evidence (and there's an awful lot of it where traditional and indigenous healing arts are concerned for it to just be ignored because it's anecdotal).
 Side note: I'd like to take this opportunity to pass along what the school librarian was careful to remind us of while I was in acupuncture school: Wikipedia is not a scholarly resource.
 It's not an encyclopedia.
 It's not a peer-reviewed journal.
 It's a website that acts as a clearing house of both verified information and opinion with moderators that decide what information stays and what information goes, without any guarantee that hey have any sort of background that would qualify them to make the decisions they make.
-Acupuncturists have been trying for decades (I've been told) to submit corrections and link clinical studies that demonstrate the efficacy of acupuncture as real medicine, and have been silenced and had their corrections reversed for decades.
+Acupuncturists have been trying for decades to submit corrections and link clinical studies that demonstrate the efficacy of acupuncture as real medicine, and have been silenced and had their corrections reversed for decades.
 I'm sure those moderators are super nice people, though.

 As to whether or not you should continue coming in for acupuncture...
 You are in charge of your health.
 It's ultimately your decision to continue coming for acupuncture or not.
 You're allowed to make decisions on what kind of treatments you want to pursue in every aspect of your health journey, be it declining to have that surgery to fix your L5-S1 disc herniation, opting to go ahead with that breast augmentation surgery because it might just help you feel happier in your body, or choosing to take narcotic painkillers for the rest of your life rather than having an acupuncturist work on you once a month.
 You, and you alone, are the author of your story.
 Don't let any doctor, web site, or acupuncturist tell you otherwise.